 The path of Rahu and Ketu is complex and it takes 18 years to complete the cycle.
 During this period, they change places, depicting a snake-like pattern (or more precisely double snake, as in DNA helix).
 However, the similarity of the names, as well as the position of these two constellations hints that the ancient astronomers did see a connection here.

 In Hindu art, the decapitated body of Ketu has the same posture as that of Andromeda.
 It comes out of the fish mouth, just like Andromeda “comes out” of the Pisces.
 And the name Ketu is almost the same as that of Cetus.
 Coincidence?

 I believe that this was the real meaning behind the Medusa myth, but already in ancient Greece, it was forgotten.
 Medusa became Andromeda.
 In reality, Andromeda probably represents the Ophiuchus constellation.
 Ophiuchus is a person tied to a pole, tree, or cross in various stellar myths.
-It stands next to Draco constellation – sounding similar to Vedic Rahu.
-Shiva beheaded Svarbhānu with a weapon that is very long, like a spear.
+It stands next to the Draco constellation – sounding similar to Vedic Rahu.
+Shiva beheaded Svarbhānu with a very long weapon, like a spear.
 And Bootes holds a spear and stands right next to the dragon.

 A summary of Vedic parallels in the Perseus myth

 To clarify all the facts presented so far, here is a small chart:

 |Zeus, as golden rain, father of Perseus||Surya, as golden fog, father of Karna||Sun|

 |Casket floating in the river||Casket floating in the river||Crater/Hydra|

 |Cassiopeia/Cepheus, Ethiopian royal couple||Sage Kashyapa, husband of Danu||Cassiopeia/Cepheus|

 To these, clear similarities, I would like to add my interpretations: